 - The prelude operation "=:<=" is used to implement functional patterns [6].
 It should not be used in source programs to avoid unintended uses.
 Hence, CurryCheck reports such unintended uses. - Set functions [7] are used to encapsulate all non-deterministic results of some function in a set structure.
-Hence, for each top-level function f of arity n, the corresponding set function can be expressed in Curry (via operations defined in the module SetFunctions, see Section A.2.39) by the application "setn f" (this application is used in order to extend the syntax of Curry with a specific notation for set functions).
-However, it is not intended to apply the operator "setn" to lambda abstractions, locally defined operations or operations with an arity different from n.
+Hence, for each top-level function f of arity n, the corresponding set function can be expressed in Curry (via operations defined in the library SetFunctions) by the application "set n" (this application is used in order to extend the syntax of Curry with a specific notation for set functions).
+However, it is not intended to apply the operator "set n" to lambda abstractions, locally defined operations or operations with an arity different from n.
 Hence, CurryCheck reports such unintended uses of set functions.